 Purpose and Need.
 Describe the goals of the proposed project and the existing need which it intends to address.
 Project Status Provide a brief project history, including all actions taken and other state or federal agencies involved.
 If preliminary plans, survey work, 30% design, or other work has been completed, mention it here.

 Purpose and Need.
-The purpose of this Safe Harbor Agreement (Agreement) is threefold: (1) to establish a program for the conservation of the Chiricahua leopard frog (Rana chiricahuensis), a species listed as threatened under the Federal Endangered Species Act of 1973, as amended (Act), on private and other non-Federal lands in Arizona; (2) to provide regulatory assurances to voluntary participants that their conservation efforts will not result in required or imposed additional conservation measures or additional land, water or resource use restrictions beyond those agreed to at the time of enrollment and in the original Agreement; and (3) to provide similar assurances to landowners who do not participate directly in the conservation program established under this Agreement, but may desire regulatory assurances due to their proximity to program participants or other lands harboring Chiricahua leopard frogs.
-This Agreement provides incentives, through regulatory assurances, for non-Federal landowners to undertake voluntary conservation measures for the Chiricahua leopard frog on their lands.
+The purpose of this Safe Harbor Agreement (Agreement) is threefold: 1) to establish a program for the conservation of the Chiricahua leopard frog (Rana chiricahuensis), a species listed as Threatened under the Federal Endangered Species Act (Act) of 1973, as amended, on private and other non-Federal lands in the Malpai Borderlands area of Arizona and New Mexico; 2) to provide regulatory assurances to landowners in the Malpai area who voluntarily participate in this program that their conservation efforts will not result in significant new land use restrictions that might otherwise apply due to the listing of Chiricahua leopard frog under the Act; and 3) to provide similar assurances to Malpai landowners who do not directly participate in the conservation program established under this Agreement, but may desire regulatory assurances due to their proximity to program participants, or other lands harboring Chiricahua leopard frogs.
+This Agreement is needed to provide incentives through regulatory assurances for non-Federal Malpai area landowners to undertake voluntary conservation measures for the Chiricahua leopard frog on their lands.
 As of the effective date of the Agreement, such measures are currently not required by the Act and are therefore entirely voluntary.
-In return, the U.S. Fish and Wildlife Service (USFWS) under the Safe Harbor Agreement program, will ensure that such conservation measures will not result in additional conservation measures not in the Agreement or identified at the time of enrollment, without voluntary consent of the landowner; and the landowner may use the property in any manner as long as the use does not result in the enrolled property being taken below baseline conditions (defined below).
-Such assurances will be provided by the Agreement and an associated enhancement of survival permit issued to the Department pursuant to Section 10(a)(1)(A) of the Act.
-Program participants will be provided assurances through Certificates of Inclusion to the Department’s permit.
-In its final rule to list the Chiricahua leopard frog under the Act, the USFWS included a rule under Section 4(d) of the Act that exempts landowners from the Section 9 take prohibitions for livestock use of, or maintenance activities at, livestock tanks located on private, State or tribal lands (USFWS 2002).
-Rules under Section 4(d) only apply to Threatened species.
-In the event that the Chiricahua leopard frog is reclassified to Endangered under the Act, the Section 10(a)(1)(A) permit that would be issued in association with t...
+In return, the U.S. Fish and Wildlife Service (Service) has indicated its willingness to utilize a new program under the Act, the Safe Harbor Agreement program, to ensure that such measures will not result in new, unpredictable, or prohibitive regulatory restrictions on the use of Malpai lands beyond what is established in the Agreement.
+Such assurances will be provided by the Agreement and an associated enhancement of survival permit issued to the Malpai Borderlands Group (Malpai) pursuant to section 10(a)(1)(A) of the Act.
+Program participants will be provided assurances through Certificates of Inclusion to the Malpai’s permit.
+In its final rule to list the Chiricahua leopard frog under the Act, the Service included a rule under section 4(d) of the Act that authorizes take of Chiricahua leopard frogs as a result of livestock use of or maintenance activities at livestock tanks located on private, State, or tribal lands (67 Federal Register 40790).
+Rules under section 4(d) only apply to Threatened species.
+In the event that the Chiricahua leopard frog is reclassified to Endangered under the Act, the section 10(a)(1)(A) permit that would be issued in association with this Agreement would provide c...

 Purpose and Need.
 The purpose of the proposed project is to generate up to 75 MWdc of PV solar energy for distribution to utilities and communities seeking to optimize their renewable and sustainable energy sources.
 The project was conceived in response to the growing need for sustainable energy sources and the State of Washington’s Renewable Electricity Standard, Revised Code of Washington (RCW) Title 19, mandate that by the year 2020, the state’s largest electric utilities meet 15 percent of their retail electric load with renewable electricity (for example, wind and solar energy).
 The standard first takes effect in 2012 with a requirement of 3 percent through 2015, then 9 percent from 2016 through 2019 and 15 percent thereafter.
 Oregon and California have adopted similar standards.
 Depending on the commercial terms available for the power sales, the utilities that may buy the power from the project could change over time.
 The Applicant proposes to develop the site described below to maximize its solar energy potential, based on its commitment to providing renewable energy and becoming the leading (in terms of energy production and environmentally sensitive development and management of its solar production site) sustainable energy production location in North America.
 The following factors will be analyzed to determine optimal location within the site defined below: • Significant solar radiation (insolation) • Site accessibility • Avoidance of environmentally sensitive areas • Limited visibility from offsite locations Site Setting The proposed project site is located approximately 4 miles northeast of Cle Elum, Washington, in Township 20N, Range 16E, within Sections 22, 23, and 27 (Figure 1).
 The site is located on the eastern slopes of the Cascade Mountains on Cle Elum Ridge, which runs generally from east to west at elevations ranging from approximately 2,200 to 2,600 feet (Figure 2).
 The Teanaway River is approximately 1 mile to the northeast of Cle Elum Ridge.
 The site is accessed from Highway 970 by way of County roads such as Red Bridge Road (Figure 3), and private roads such as Loping Lane and Xxxxx Road.
 ATTACHMENT A PROJECT DESCRIPTION The proposed project area consists of 982 acres.
 Based on site surveys, the project will utilize approximately 580 acres within the proposed project area.
 The remaining acres are currently undeveloped open space, but may accommodate some future expansion of the project after appropriate surveys are conducted to address any environ...